 Guidelines for Authors

-JHEAL is an international, online, open-access, quarterly, peer-reviewed journal focused on publishing high-quality studies in the areas of active living and healthy eating.
+JHEAL is an online, open-access, triannual, peer-reviewed journal focused on publishing high-quality studies in the areas of active living and healthy eating.
 Of particular interest are studies of the interactional nature between active living and/or healthy eating and the “environment”, broadly defined to include social, cultural, economic, political, natural, virtual, and built dimensions.
 Papers that report on multi-level studies and interventions are also welcome.
 We publish full-length reports, brief communications, meta-analyses, scoping reviews, translational and practice-based research, policy and systems change evaluations, natural experiment studies, case studies, notes from the field, commentaries, and systematic reviews.
 Quantitative, qualitative, and mixed methods studies are all encouraged.
 Because we value the application of research, we invite submissions from researchers as well as practice- and policy-oriented submissions from practitioners, policymakers, and advocates.
 Research papers will have separately labeled sections from practice and policy papers, and reviewers with appropriate expertise will be selected.
-We are also open to publishing digital media files including maps, visualizations, and other modern media.
+We are also open to publishing digital media files, including maps, visualizations, and other modern media.
 Please contact the digital media editor before submitting one of these types of formats.

-The audience for this journal includes a broad array of disciplines including public health, transportation, urban planning, parks and recreation, tourism, forestry, psychology, sociology, nutrition, agriculture, food marketing, political science, economics, and many others.
-The journal is intended to not only address researchers but policymakers and practitioners as well.
+The audience for this journal includes a broad array of disciplines, including public health, transportation, urban planning, parks and recreation, tourism, forestry, psychology, sociology, nutrition, agriculture, food marketing, political science, economics, and many others.
+The journal is intended to address not only researchers but policymakers and practitioners as well.

 Abstracting and Indexing